saurbit/website/docs/packages/oauth2/authorization-code.md

 ): this
 ```

 Sets the token verification function used by the strategy middleware to validate access tokens on protected routes.
-This is invoked when you use `evaluateStrategy()` to protect your endpoints.

 ---